A Beginner’s Guide to Clicker Training for Dogs

 How to Use a Clicker for Dog Training

-To make sure that your dog knows exactly what behavior is being rewarded, signal while they are doing it.
+To make sure that your dog knows what behavior she is being rewarded, signal your dog while doing it.
 Timing it this way will help your dog learn faster.

 One good behavior gets one click and one treat.
 If you want to give your dog extra praise, do it with words and belly rubs!